-In addition to the MTW Voucher Program, HACSB administers other voucher programs and special programs, such as Mainstream, Housing Opportunities for Persons with AIDS (HOPWA), Veteran's Affairs Supportive Housing (VASH), and Shelter Plus Care.
+In addition to the MTW Voucher Program, HACSB administers other voucher programs and special programs, such as Mainstream, Housing Opportunities for Persons with AIDS (HOPWA), Veteran's Affairs Supportive Housing (VASH), and Continuum of Care.

-Mainstream - This program is designed to provide rental assistance to persons with disabilities to enable them to lease affordable private housing of their choice.
-During FY 2018, we provided assistance to 90 families through this program.
+Mainstream 5 - This program is designed to provide rental assistance to persons with disabilities to enable them to lease affordable private housing of their choice.
+At the end of FY 2019, we were providing assistance to 86 families through this program.